Adap-$\tau$: Adaptively Modulating Embedding Magnitude for Recommendation: Proposed Method

 Meanwhile, to prevent the temperature from sinking into extreme values that incurs gradient vanishing, a regularizer has also been introduced.
 This regularizer aims at pulling the learned $\tau_u$ to be close to the $\tau_0$ that has approximately largest gradient magnitude.
 A parameter $\beta$ is introduced to balance both effects.
 It can be simply set as $1.0$ without requiring grid search.
 Instead of learning the optimal $\tau_u$ via back-propagation, we prefer to find the close-formed solution, which does not involve extra iteration causing efficiency issue or notorious fine-tuning on the extra parameters of the learning rate or decay.
 In fact, we have a closed-form solution from Eq. ($\ref{eq:sl}$):

-where $\mathbb W(.)$ stands for the Lambert-W function, which is the inverse function of $xexp(x)$.
-As intended, $\tau_u^*$ is monotonically increasing with the user loss $L(u)$ --- the user with a larger loss would acquire a larger temperature $\tau_u$ to down weight the confidence of the user.
-Meanwhile, the $\tau_0$ acts as a baseline to scale the temperature into a proper region.
+where $\mathbb W(.)$ stands for the Lambert-W function, which is an inverse function of $xexp(x)$.
+As intended, $\tau_u^*$ is monotonically increasing with the user loss $L(u)$ --- the user with a larger loss would acquire a larger $\tau_u$ to down weight the confidence of the user.
+Meanwhile, the $\tau_0$ acts as a baseline to scale the $\tau$ into a proper region.